Binaryfrost/SnowCMS/notes.md

 Do not store sensitive information in plugins as these are included in the client build.
 If a plugin requires sensitive information, this should be stored in a file that gets loaded at runtime.

+Plugins should not attempt to access server-side code, especially not config, even on methods that are only called server-side.
+Doing so may leak sensitive information into the client-side bundle.

 # Database

 Use knex [`insert(...).onConflict('id').merge()`](https://knexjs.org/guide/query-builder.html#merge) to either insert or update data, depending on whether it exists.